 NTPC became a Maharatna company in May 2010.
 As of January 2020, there are 10 Maharatnas CPSEs in India.
 NTPC is ranked No. 2 Independent Power Producer(IPP) in Platts Top 250 Global Energy Company rankings.

 Growth of NTPC installed capacity and generation

-The total installed capacity of the company is 48,028 MW (including JVs) with 19 coal based, 7 gas based stations and 1 Hydro based station.
-9 Joint Venture stations are coal based and 9 renewable energy projects.
+The total installed capacity of the company is 68,961.68 MW (including JVs) own stations include 23 coal based, 7 gas based, 1 Hydro 1 Wind 18 Solar and 1 Small hydro plant.
+Under JV, NTPC has 9 coal based, 4 gas based, 8 hydro based and 5 renewable energy projects.
 The capacity will have a diversified fuel mix and by 2032, non fossil fuel based generation capacity shall make up nearly 30% of NTPC’s portfolio.

 NTPC has been operating its plants at high efficiency levels.
-Although the company has 17.73% of the total national capacity, it contributes 24% of total power generation due to its focus on high efficiency.
+As on 31.03.2020 the company had 16.78% of the total national capacity and, it contributes 20.96% of total power generation due to its focus on high efficiency.

 NTPC is not only the foremost power generator; it is also among the great places to work.
 The company is guided by the “People before Plant Load Factor” mantra which is the template for all its human resource related policies.
-NTPC has been ranked as “6th Best Company to work for in India” among the Public Sector Undertakings and Large Enterprises for the year 2014, by the Great Places to Work Institute, India Chapter in collaboration with The Economic Times.
+In 2019, NTPC is recognized as “Laureate” for consistently ranking among “Top 50 Best Companies to Work for in India” for last 11 years in the Great Place to Work and Economic Times survey.
+Besides, NTPC was also recognized as the best among PSUs and in Manufacturing.